browntownington/pdf2pdfocr/README.md

 # linux install (mrlb updated)
 This software is free, but if you like it, please donate to support new features.

 pip3 install psutil
 pip3 install beautifulsoup4
 pip3 install reportlab
-sudo apt-get install tesseract-ocr-eng
+sudo apt-get install tesseract-ocr-eng sudo apt-get install imagemagick sudo apt install poppler-utils

 # tips
 Tips are also welcome!